 - Then key both of the existing loans (i.e. the mortgage with another lender and the Help to Buy equity loan) with a £0 balance.
 This will instruct the Conveyancer to ensure that both loans are redeemed.

-- Applications below 80% LTV, don't need to select a Nationwide or External Scheme option and should select NO to this question.
+- Applications below 80% LTV should be keyed as 'Standard'.
+There is no need to select a Nationwide or External Scheme option and you should select 'No' to this question.

 Forces Help to Buy

 |A maximum of two FHTB loans can be used per application.||

 Purchases - the Personal Information Note (PIN) will be required to evidence deposit.

 Remortgages - the applicants payslip will evidence the total monthly FHTB outgoing.